emmanueldd/simruby/README.md

 * Bundler

-* SQLite3, MySQL, and Postgres
+* SQLite3, MySQL, Postgres and Redis

 * System dependencies for nokogiri, sqlite3, mysql, mysql2, and pg